agoda-com/standards-c-sharp/docs/configuration/unlikely-to-change.md

 ## If it's unlikely to change, don't make it configurable

-If a value isn't likely to change over time, or between environments, then don't put it into configuration.
+If a value isn't likely to change over time, or between environments or datacenters, then don't put it into configuration.
 Use a constant instead.

 #### Don't